ligreman/king/README.md

 ## Compatibility

-King for Kong has been developed to be compatible with Kong API Gateway 2.8.x version.
+King for Kong has been developed to be compatible with Kong API Gateway 2.8.x version and newer.
 It may be compatible backwards, but it has not been tested.
 It supports Kong 3.X new features like the new router flavour "expressions".

 ### Supported Authentication plugins